 The Circle fosters healthy relationships in order to promote communities free of violence, bullying, discrimination, assault and abuse.

 The Circle, originally known as SWOVA, has worked for more than two decades to address violence in all forms.
-Founded as a ‘wake-up call’ for action against gender-based violence, The Circle has become a champion of information on individual rights/protection and has developed education programs/awareness initiatives to address discrimination/violence based on gender, race, sexual orientation, age, and ability.
+Founded as a ‘wake-up call’ for action against gender-based violence, The Circle has become a champion of information on individual rights and protection.
+We have developed educational programs and awareness initiatives to address discrimination and violence based on gender, race, sexual orientation, age, and ability.

 The Circle’s youth programs encourage young people to challenge assumptions and learn skills that foster healthy, equal relationships.

 The Circle believes that all human being should be free to develop their personal abilities and make choices without the limitations set by stereotypes, rigid gender roles, and prejudices.
 Its vision is for diverse, inclusive, gender-equitable, and violence-free communities.

 We envision inclusive and gender-equitable communities living violence-free.

 Janine holds a master’s degree in Educational Psychology and a BC Teaching Certificate.
 She has experience in strategic planning and organizational development, program management, grant writing and reviewing, among other areas.
 Janine started her career with the Ministry of Education where she worked for more than eight years.
 Since coming to Salt Spring Island, Janine has taught in classrooms, served as the Chair of the SSI Foundation’s Grants Advisory Committee for several years, and coordinated communications and projects for Volunteer and Community Resources (VCR) on behalf of the island’s 200+ not-for-profit organizations.

 Janine has lived on Salt Spring Island since 2004 with her husband, Richard.
 Now as not only an educator but also a mother with 4 children, the work that The Circle does is incredibly important not only for the benefit of her children and the children of her community, but for all of our children.